royru/website/content/gstell/index.md

 #### Eligibility
 You may be eligible to participate in this research study and try Gstell if you:
-- regularly use Chrome, Edge, Opera, or Firefox on Windows or macOS,
+- regularly use Chrome, Edge, Opera, or Firefox on Windows or macOS for work,
-- are able to install software on your device, and
+- are able to install software on your (work) device, and
 - are over the age of 18

 #### Researchers